Package Leaflet: Information for the Patient

 500 mg presentation:

-In adults, daptomycin can be administered intravenously as a 30-minute infusion or as a 2-minute injection.
-Unlike adults, daptomycin should not be administered to pediatric patients as a 2-minute injection.
-Pediatric patients aged 7 to 17 years should receive daptomycin as a 30-minute infusion.
-Pediatric patients under 7 years old who receive doses of 9-12 mg/kg should receive daptomycin.
-The preparation of the infusion solution requires an additional dilution phase, as described below.
+In adults, daptomycin can be administered intravenously as an infusion over 30 minutes or as an injection over 2 minutes.
+Unlike adults, daptomycin should not be administered to paediatric patients as an injection over 2 minutes.
+Paediatric patients from 7 to 17 years of age should receive daptomycin as an infusion over 30 minutes.
+For paediatric patients under 7 years of age receiving doses of 9-12 mg/kg, daptomycin should be administered.
+Preparation of the infusion solution requires an additional dilution phase, as described below.

 Daptomycin Accord administered as an intravenous infusion over 30 or 60 minutes

-Reconstituting the lyophilized product with 10 ml of a 9 mg/ml sodium chloride solution (0.9%) can obtain a concentration of 50 mg/ml of daptomycin for infusion.
+Reconstituting the lyophilised product with 10 ml of a 9 mg/ml (0.9%) sodium chloride injection solution can yield a concentration of 50 mg/ml of daptomycin for infusion.

-The lyophilized product takes approximately 15 minutes to dissolve.
-The fully reconstituted product has a transparent appearance and may present small bubbles or foam around the edge of the vial.
+The lyophilised product takes approximately 15 minutes to dissolve.
+The fully reconstituted product has a transparent appearance and may present some small bubbles or foam around the edge of the vial.

-To prepare Daptomycin Accord for intravenous infusion, follow the instructions below:
+To prepare Daptomycin Accord for intravenous infusion, follow these instructions:

 Daptomycin is not physically or chemically compatible with solutions containing glucose.
 The following drugs have been shown to be compatible when added to infusion solutions containing daptomycin: aztreonam, ceftazidime, ceftriaxone, gentamicin, fluconazole, levofloxacin, dopamine, heparin, and lidocaine.